shpati/bars/README.md

 # bars
- Displays a dashboard of progress bars using a json file as input
+ Displays a dashboard of progress bars

+ Two possibilities:
+ 1. Use the compiled Windows program written in c (bars.exe)
+ 2. Use the single .html file containing the json code within itself (bars.html)